Shuar: Shuar and the Ecuadorian state

 There are at least 40,000 Shuar, 5,000 Achuars and 700 Shiwiars in Ecuador.

 At the end of the 19th century Catholic Jesuits re-established missions among the Shuar, and poor and landless Euro-Ecuadorians from the highlands (colonos) began to settle among Shuar.
 Shuar entered into peaceful trade relations, exchanged land for manufactured goods, and began sending their children to mission boarding schools to learn Spanish.
 In 1935 the Ecuadorian government created a Shuar reserve, in part to regulate Euro-Ecuadorian access to land, and gave Salesian (Catholic) missionaries charge over the reserve.

-Missionaries were largely successful in the acculturation process, teaching Shuar Spanish, converting Shuar to Christianity, encouraging the Shuar to abandon warfare and the production of shrunken heads, encouraging Shuar to abandon the puberty rites through which Shuar acquired an arútam wakaní, and encouraging Shuar to participate in the market economy.
+Missionaries were largely successful in acculturating the Shuar, teaching them Spanish, converting them to Christianity, discouraging them from warfare, the production of shrunken heads, the puberty rites through which Shuar acquired an arútam wakaní, and encouraging them to participate in the market economy.
 They were largely but not completely successful in encouraging Shuar to abandon polygyny for monogamy.
 They were relatively unsuccessful in discouraging the practice of shamanism.

 By the 1950s Shuar had lost a considerable amount of land to settlers.
-At this time they abandoned their semi-nomadic and dispersed settlement pattern and began to form nucleated settlements of five to thirty families, called centros (Spanish for "centers").
+At this time they abandoned their semi-nomadic and dispersed settlement pattern and began to form nucleated settlements of 5 to 30 families, called centros (Spanish for "centers").
 These centros facilitated missionary access to Shuar.
-They also provided a basis for Shuar petitions to the Ecuadorian government for land; in return Shuar promised to clear rainforest to convert to pasture, and the government provided loans for Shuar to purchase cattle which they would raise for market.
+They also provided a basis for Shuar petitions to the Ecuadorian government for land; in return Shuar promised to clear rainforest to convert to pasture, and the government provided loans for Shuar to buy cattle which they would raise for market.

 In the 1960s Salesian missionaries encouraged leaders of the centros to meet and form a new organization.
 In 1964 they formed the Federación Interprovincial de Centros Shuar-Achuar ("Interprovincial Federation of Shuar and Achuar Centros"; many Achuar live in Ecuador, although most live in Peru).
 The Federation is democratic and hierarchically organized, most of its leaders are salaried by the Ecuadorian state.